 - Chia Seeds: Chia seeds are a powerhouse of nutrition.
 They swell when placed in liquid and left to set.
 So, not only will they firm up your oats, they'll give you a huge nutritional boost.
 A of people wonder if chia seeds are gluten free.
 Yes, they are!

-- It's so simple to make peanut butter overnight oats!
-All you need to do is mix the oats with the chia seeds and plant based milk, pour them into a cup or jar, and stick them in the fridge overnight.
+- It's so simple to make protein powder overnight oats!
+All you need to do is mix the oats with the chia seeds, protein powder and plant based milk, pour them into a cup or jar, and stick them in the fridge overnight.

 - In the morning you'll find that your oat mixture is soft and ready to eat.
 Now all you need to do is add your favorite toppings - in our case that's peanut butter, jelly and chopped bananas.

-- Tuck in and enjoy a delicious and nutrient dense breakfast!
+- Tuck in and enjoy a delicious and nutrient dense plant based breakfast!